How to be a good Change Manager

 Following these 8 critical success factors will drive successful change.

-These factors look at leadership, personal change, and organizational change and focus on how they can create business growth.
+These factors look at leadership, personal change, and organisational change and focus on how they can create business growth.

 This will help change managers figure out what is most important for the company and how the change initiative can run smoothly.